Interviewer: Celeste, congratulations once again on passing the SQE2 exam. Where were you when you found out you passed?

 Interviewer: It sounds like you were very engaged in the discussions.
 Did you actively participate by offering answers when encouraged?

 Celeste: Absolutely, I made it a point to volunteer myself for nearly every question.
 Eventually, I realised I might have been speaking too much and needed to dial it back a bit.
 Nonetheless, I firmly believe that active participation leads to greater learning.
 Putting yourself out there, despite any fear of judgment, is key.
-In our discussions, I found there was no judgment from others; everyone was appreciative of contributions.
+In our discussions, I found there was no judgment from others; everyone was appreciative of my contributions.
 By actively engaging, you not only learn the material better but also remember the answers and feedback received firsthand.

 Interviewer: Excellent.
 So, another essential component of success is participating in SQE group sessions, right?
 And particularly, engaging in active learning, not just passively listening, but actively learning and generating content.
 Earlier, you mentioned Legal Theatre, a project maintained and launched by the Academy of Smart Lawyers.
 How did Legal Theatre contribute to your preparation for the SQE2?